Welcome to Sixth Form

 Message from Jemma Flaxton: Head of Sixth Form

-Our mission in the Sixth Form at Tor Bridge Home is to support and encourage our learners to achieve the highest standards in both their academic and vocational qualifications.
+Our mission in the Sixth Form at Tor Bridge High is to support and encourage our learners to achieve the highest standards in both their academic and vocational qualifications.

 Each student is treated very much as an individual and a young adult.
-Time and care is spent on the preparation of a schedule to suit each student's needs.
+Time and care is spent on the preparation of a programme of study to suit each student's needs.
 Learners' progress is carefully monitored by the tutor and teaching staff who give encouragement for each student to fulfil their potential in a supportive and friendly environment.

 At the same time, we look to each student to take on responsibility, not only for their own learning, but also as a leader within the school community.
 We set high standards in an environment that will help build their self-confidence and self-esteem, whilst providing a role-model and support for the younger students.